|Major Groups > Clubs & Corals / Polypores > Sparassis > Sparassis radicata|

 by Michael Kuo

-Sparassis radicata--like its eastern counterparts Sparassis crispa and Sparassi spathulata--is found at the bases of trees, growing from dead or dying roots.
-But while the eastern cauliflower mushrooms appear under hardwoods, the western species is usually found under conifers (especially pines).
-The physical appearance of Sparassis radicata is pretty much unmistakeable, and it is one of only a few mushrooms that can be successfully identified with comparison to photos.
-Sparassis radicata, as its Latin name suggests, usually has a radicating, underground portion.
+Western North America's Sparassis radicata, like its eastern counterparts Sparassis americana and Sparassis spathulata, is found at the bases of trees, growing from dead or dying roots.
+But while the eastern species appear under both conifers and hardwoods, the western species is found only under conifers (especially Douglas-fir).
+The physical appearance of Sparassis radicata, which looks like a large clump of tightly packed egg-noodles, is pretty much unmistakeable.
+Sparassis radicata, as its Latin name suggests, usually has a radicating, underground portion—but the long, fleshy "root" is often overlooked when the mushroom is picked.

-"Sparassis crispa" in the sense of several western authors (e.g. States, Arora, and Stamets) is a synonym.
-This confusion results from the fact that Sparassis radicata was originally described (Weir, 1917) as a western, conifer-loving, rooting morphological species--but was later found to be the same as European and Asian Sparassis crispa specimens in a mating study (Martin & Gilbertson, 1976).
-However, a recent DNA study (Wang et al., 2004) finds our continent's Sparassis radicata to differ genetically from European and Asian crispa-like specimens, breathing new life into the original morphologically defined, western species.
+"Sparassis crispa" in the sense of several western authors (e.g. Arora 1986, States 1990) is a synonym.
+This confusion results from the fact that Sparassis radicata was originally described (Weir, 1917) as a western, conifer-loving, rooting morphological species, but was later found to be the same biological species as European and Asian Sparassis crispa specimens in a mating study (Martin & Gilbertson 1976—using southwestern specimens).
+More recently, however, DNA evidence (e.g. Zhao et al. 2013, Hughes et al. 2014) supports the idea that Sparassis radicata is a distinct phylogenetic species limited to the Pacific Northwest and northern California.

-Ecology: Pathogenic and saprobic; growing from the roots or bases of trees; found primarily under conifers (especially pines and Douglas-fir); annual, but often recurring yearly in the same location; causing a brown rot or a butt rot; summer and fall, or over winter in warm climates; fairly widely distributed in western North America.
+Ecology: Pathogenic and saprobic; growing from the roots or bases of trees; found under conifers (especially pines and Douglas-fir); annual, but often recurring yearly in the same location; causing a brown rot or a butt rot; fall and winter; originally described from Idaho; distributed in the Pacific Northwest and northern California.
+The illustrated and described collections are from California and Oregon.

-Fruiting Body: 10-60 cm broad; composed of tightly packed branches which arise from a common basal structure (which measures up to 30 cm long, tapering into the ground); branches fairly short and tightly packed, thin, whitish to yellowish or tan, evenly colored.
+Fruiting Body: 10–45 cm across; up to 30 cm high; composed of tightly packed, noodle-like branches which arise from a common basal structure (which measures up to 30 cm long, tapering into the ground); branches thin-fleshed, whitish to yellowish or tan, evenly colored, bald; flesh whitish, unchanging when sliced.

 Spore Print: Whitish.